chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 | `port` | The port number attached to the Java process agent.
 The fault is injected into the Java process through this port number. | int type.
 The default value is `9288`. |
 | `uid` | The experiment ID | string type.
 This item is not required to be configured, because Chaosd randomly creates one. |

-#### Example for triggering faults by setting Byteman configuration files using service mode
+#### Example for triggering faults by setting Byteman configuration files using the service mode

 First, based on the specific Java program and referring to [the Byteman rule language](https://downloads.jboss.org/byteman/4.0.16/byteman-programmers-guide.html#the-byteman-rule-language), write a rule configuration file.
 For example: